TheSSCB/secretsocietycontrolbureau.com/README.md

 # secretsocietycontrolbureau.com
+Congratulations.
+You found our webpage.
+The SSCB congratulates you.

 The Secret Society Control Bureau (SSCB) was created to help catalog and control small secret societies.
 It has several members, but the names are classified.